The Truth of Prometheus (The Play)

 PERSEPHONE.

-There is much to learn about philosophy Prometheus.
+There is much to be learnt in philosophy, Prometheus.

 PROMETHEUS.

-That is why I am here in Athens to acquire knowledge from ye the Athenians, but I have found few of them that possess any knowledge that I can benefit from its application.
+That is why I am here in Athens—to acquire knowledge from the Athenians.
+But I have found few who possess knowledge from which I might benefit in practice.

 PERSEPHONE.

-Manifold men of philosophy have been on a quest for knowledge before, such as Prodicus of Ceos, Gorgias of Leontini, Evenus of Paros, Hippias of Elis and Socrates of Athens.
+Many men of philosophy have undertaken the quest for knowledge—such as Prodicus of Ceos, Gorgias of Leontini, Evenus of Paros, Hippias of Elis, and Socrates of Athens.

 PROMETHEUS.

-But were they able to discover the universal truth?
+But did any of them discover the universal truth?

 PERSEPHONE.

-That only they knew, but know that philosophy is knowledge.
+That only they knew.
+But know this: philosophy itself is knowledge.

 PROMETHEUS.

-Hitherto, I am troubled by the fact that I have not still found the universal truth.
+Still, I am troubled.
+I have not yet found the universal truth.

 PERSEPHONE.

-As I mentioned to thee before, thy search hath only commenced.
+As I told thee before—thy search hath only just begun.

 PROMETHEUS.

-I have been all over this city and have not yet known, where to ascertain the necessary knowledge to locate the universal truth or the course of my destiny.
+I have wandered all over this city, yet I know not where to seek the knowledge necessary to find either the universal truth or the course of my destiny.

 PERSEPHONE.

-Perhaps, thou hast not been seeking in the right place.
+Perhaps thou hast not been searching in the right place.

 PROMETHEUS.